-- a.
-Contractor's main website page for the line of business covered under this Medicaid Contract,

-- b.
-Contractor's Member Handbook, and
+a.
+Contractor's main website page for the line of business covered under this Medicaid Contract, b.
+Contractor's Member Handbook, and c.

-- c.
 Contractor's Formulary.

 The Contractor shall publish, on its website, a listing of individual providers who are formally trained in or specialize in the diagnosis of Autism Spectrum Disorder (ASD) on its website.
 This website shall include information for members and their families on how to access specialized diagnostic services including which diagnostics meet the requirements for eligibility under the Arizona Department of Economic Security (DES) /Division of Developmental Disabilities (DDD).
 At a minimum, the listing shall include the following fields: Group Practice Name, Address, Phone Number, Provider Name, Type of Provider, and Specialized Age Range.
 The type of provider shall be based on formal licensure (e.g., MD, Psychologist), and may list additional specialty information for the practitioner (e.g., psychiatrist, developmental pediatrician, neuropsychologist, etc.).
 The Contractor shall ensure that any licensure type listed is based on Arizona Administrative Code (A.A.C.
 R4-6, A.A.C.
 R4-16, A.A.C.
 R4-26).
-The Contractor shall submit this information with the website certification as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+The Contractor shall submit the specific website link with this as part of its Website Certification deliverable as specified in Section F, Attachment F3, Contractor Chart of Deliverables.

 The Contractor shall also publish a listing of providers who specialize in the treatment of individuals with ASD on its website.
-The web pathway for the members accessing this list shall be easily available and navigable within the Contractor's website, using a simple key word search for autism or other similar term.
+The web pathway for the members accessing this list shall be easily available and navigable within the Contractor's website, using a simple keyword search for autism or other similar term.
 This webpage shall include information for members and their families on how to access specialized treatment services.
+At a minimum the listing shall include the following fields:

+- a.
+Group Practice Name (or Agency Name),

+- b.
+Address,

+- c.
+Phone Number,

+- d.
+Provider Name,

+- e.
+Treatment Type, and

+- f.
+Specialized Age Range.

-At a minimum the listing shall include the following fields: Group Practice Name (or Agency Name), Address, Phone Number, Provider Name, Treatment Type (based on types of services that can be offered within AMPM 310-B) and Specialized Age Range.
-The Contractor shall submit this information with the website certification as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+The treatment type may include more than Behavior Analysis.
+Reference types of services that can be offered within AMPM Policy 310-B. The Contractor shall submit this information as part of its with the Website Certification deliverable as specified in Section F, Attachment F3, Contractor Chart of Deliverables.